 The Sintra Forte is about 20% larger than the Sintra and includes a vault controlled by an electronic lock.
 The vault is constructed from 6mm hardened steel and contains the note validator, note dispenser, and computer board.
 This BTM also comes as a 1-way (€6,560) or 2-way (€8,000).

-There are almost 30 Bitcoin ATM manufacturers.
-Here’s a list of all of them:
+There are over 25 Bitcoin ATM manufacturers and counting.
+Here’s a list of some of them:

 - General Bytes